22 The t-statistic and t-distribution

 set.seed(5432)

-And the p-value if we assume we know the standard deviation:
+The p-value if we pretend we know the standard deviation:

 pnorm(z, lower.tail = FALSE)